pm489/bikes/README.md

 ## Running the project

 The project has to parts to it, the client and the server.
-The server is an node application that servers up a custom rest endpoint.
+The server is a node application that servers up a custom rest endpoint.

 ###Starting: